indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ![authenticationapi](img/authenticationapi.png)
 ### Confirming Instance Purchase

-Once you finalized all the configuration details for your Linux VM in Yntraa cloud platform, the platform prompts you to confirm the instance purchase.
+Once you finalized all the configuration details for your Linux VM in Yntraa Cloud, the platform prompts you to confirm the instance purchase.
 This is your final opportunity to review costs and apply any available discount codes before deployment.

 The following steps guide you through the confirmation process: